SodaVolcano/RES-CHHiP-Trial-UQ/README.md

 # Usage
+## Configuration
+Global configuration is defined in `uncertainty.common.constants`.
+You can pass in your own configuration/constants if you do not wish to use the preset values.

 ## Logging
 Logging is disable by default.
 To enable logging, add the following lines to your code and logs will be added to `logs/` each time the code is run.
 You can manually configure the logger if you do not wish to use the provided configurations.